Dialog: Cam Coordinates

 MD-CAMCOORDIANTES-MININNER-MAXOUTER

-These value are useful to know when you want to make sure there is a minimum wall thickness between
+These values are useful to know when you want to make sure there is a minimum difference between the:

 MD-CAMCOORDIANTES-XYOFFSET